jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 #### Business Task:

+* Are there any common themes that can be identified from the text section of the reviews?
-* Can we identify a list of potential customers for an Airbnb cleaning Business in Denver, Colorado?
+* Can we identify a list of potential customers for an Airbnb cleaning Business?

 ## Process
 #### Data Sources Used: